haade-administrator/haade.fr/_posts/en/2021-10-05-box-domotical-box-din-rail.md

 No additional opening on the din rail box was made when measuring the temperatures, and the end result I manage to hold 42°C with peaks at 48°C,**now it remains to be seen in full summer season if the peaks are not too high.**

-{% picture posts/{{ page.guid }}/dissipateur-raspberry-pi-home-assistant.png --alt raspberrypi 4 copper heatsink %}
+{% picture posts/{{ page.guid }}/dissipateur-raspberry-pi-home-assistant.png --alt raspberrypi 4 copper heatsink --img width="820" height="460" %}

 **Above:** The installation of the 5mm thick heatsinks is easy, but you still have to orient the positioning according to the additional waveshare poe + type C card.

-{% picture posts/{{ page.guid }}/box-domotique-tableau.png --alt Integration final box raspberrypi electrical panel %}
+{% picture posts/{{ page.guid }}/box-domotique-tableau.png --alt Integration final box raspberrypi electrical panel --img width="820" height="460" %}

 **Above:** Integration into the din rail electrical panel is carefree, the power supply by poe + is a positive point in the integration.

+{% include product-embed.html image="/assets/images/posts/{{ page.guid }}/Bo-tier-en-ABS-pour-Raspberry-Pi-4-mod-le-B-montage-sur-Rail-DIN-grand.jpg.webp" title="Boitier rail din raspberry pi 3 ou 4" brand="Waveshare" description="Boîtier en ABS pour Raspberry Pi 4 modèle B, montage sur Rail DIN, grand boîtier de Protection pour RPI 4B Pi4 ou Pi 3B + 3B" affiliate="_DkXxvDl" %}

 **Below:** thanks to Home-Assistant and the systemmonitor integration we can control the general state of the Raspberrypi, you can see that the 128GB of sdcard is more than enough, the memory used is 25% of 4Gb knowing that the integration of additional plugins is relatively complete (z-wave, esphome, zigbee, mosquitto, xiaomi, doorbird, etc ...), [the addition of a 2.2" tft/lcd screen fits perfectly into the box or we could do monitoring, see the presentation of the Jeedom integration](https://community.jeedom.com/t/presentation-box-diy-raspberry-4b-ecran-spi-tft-2-2-boitier-din-alim-5v-2-4a-din/35177){:target="_blank"} .
 But according to a feedback From experience adding such a screen increases the temperature by almost 10 ° C. Maybe I'll upgrade but for now I don't find it essential.

-{% picture posts/{{ page.guid }}/systemmonitor-raspberry.png --alt Total lovelace home-assistant integration of a raspberrypi %}
+{% picture posts/{{ page.guid }}/systemmonitor-raspberry.png --alt Total lovelace home-assistant integration of a raspberrypi --img width="339" height="532" %}

 ## In conclusion